jesseduffield/lazygit/docs/Config.md

   openDirInEditor: 'myeditor {{dir}}'
 ```

 The `editInTerminal` option is used to decide whether lazygit needs to suspend itself to the background before calling the editor.
+It should really be named `suspend` because for some cases like when lazygit is opened from within a neovim session and you're using the `nvim-remote` preset, you're technically still in a terminal.
+Nonetheless we're sticking with the name `editInTerminal` for backwards compatibility.

 Contributions of new editor presets are welcome; see the `getPreset` function in [`editor_presets.go`](https://github.com/jesseduffield/lazygit/blob/master/pkg/config/editor_presets.go).